3D Printing Policy | Getting Started With 3D Printing | Using the 3D Printers | 3D Print Specs | Submit a 3D Print Request

 - Print colors: Filament color choices are available on the 3D print request form

-- File names: Before uploading, name your print file as your full name and the color of filament.
-(Example: John Thompson True Black.stl) If you're submitting multiple files, please number your files.
-(Example: 01 John Thompson Cool Grey, 02 John Thompson Cool Grey, etc.)
+- File names: Before uploading, name your print file as your first name and the color of filament.
+Example: Jaime Cool Grey.stl If you're submitting multiple files, please number your files.
+Example: 01 Jaime Cool Grey, 02 Jaime Cool Grey, etc.

-- Pick up and pay for your item at the Adult Reference Desk
+- Cost: 5¢ per gram, cash only.
+Pick up and pay for your item at the Adult Reference Desk.

-- Prints will be processed in the order that they're received
+- Prints are processed in the order they're received.

 - Staff will contact you within one week to confirm your file submission, your estimated print cost, and estimated print time.